A new nonmonotone adaptive trust region algorithm: Convergence properties

 This inequality along with the fact that $C_k \geq f_k$ yield that

-which means that the inner cycle of the NATR algorithm is terminated in the finite number of internal iterations. \end{proof} Two following lemmas illustrate some properties of the sequences $\{x_k\}$ and $\{C_k\}$, generated by NATR algorithm.
-The results of these lemmas are used to prove the global convergence of NATR algorithm. \begin{lemma} Suppose that the assumption (H1) holds and the sequence $\{x_k\}$ is generated by NATR algorithm.
+which means that the inner cycle of the NATR algorithm is terminated in the finite number of internal iterations. $\square$ \end{proof} Two following lemma illustrates some properties of the sequences $\{x_k\}$ and $\{C_k\}$, generated by the NATR algorithm.
+The result of this lemma is used to prove the global convergence of the NATR algorithm. \begin{lemma} Suppose that assumption (H1) holds and the sequence $\{x_k\}$ is generated by NATR algorithm.
 Then, $f_{k+1}\leq C_{k+1} \leq C_k$ .
-Therefore, the sequence $\{x_k\}$ is contained in the level set $\mathcal{L}(x_0)$ and the sequence $\{C_k\}$ is convergent. \end{lemma} \begin{proof} By NATR algorithm, at successful iteration $k$, we have
+Therefore, the sequence $\{x_k\}$ is contained in the level set $\mathcal{L}(x_0)$ and the sequence $\{C_k\}$ is convergent. \end{lemma} \begin{proof} By the NATR algorithm, at successful iteration $k$, we have

-This inequality along with \eqref{e14} and the definition of the sequence $M_k$ imply that
+This inequality along with \eqref{e14} and the definition of the sequence $\{M_k\}$ imply that

 Thus,